 Based on the SFD IV indicators, the SFD planned to build and renovate 9,000 classrooms to increase access to education in the targeted areas.
-The training and rehabilitation plans targeted 1,400 teachers of the formal and nonformal education and 1,382 educational and administrative staff.
+The training and qualification plans targeted 1,400 teachers of the formal and non-formal education and 1,382 educational and administrative staff.